Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Toda lattice

-which is a straightforward calculation, for instance, see \cite[Appendix B(v)]{BravermanFinkelbergNakajima}.
-Therefore, we have a map
+which is a straightforward calculation, for instance, see \cite[Appendix B\,(v)]{BravermanFinkelbergNakajima}.
+Therefore, we have a~map

 whose composition with the Miura transform \eqref{eq::miura_diff_ops} coincides with the GKLO map.
-It is surjective by the first part of \cref{lm:generators}.
-By \cref{lm:diff_ops_miura_embedding}, the target is identified with its image in $\cA$.
-Then \cref{def:truncated_shifted_yangian} gives an isomorphism
+It is surjective by the first part of Lemma~\ref{lm:generators}.
+By Lemma~\ref{lm:diff_ops_miura_embedding}, the target is identified with its image in $\cA$.
+Then Definition~\ref{def:truncated_shifted_yangian} gives an isomorphism